TDGLU/Password-Generator/README.md

 # Password Generator

 - This gives anyone a secure randomly generated password to save and use.
-- This generator provides different varieties of passwords depending on what you allow.
+- This generator provides different varieties of passwords depending on what characters you allow.
 - This allows the user to create a password that is 8 - 128 characters long.
 - Anything in the input that's not a number or is a number below 8 or above 128 will result invalid.
 -

-## Deploy link:
+## Deployed link:

 - https://tdglu.github.io/Password-Generator/